KoldKardio/uni-cludo-py/README.md

 :: 2.
 Rules
 :: 3.
 Quit
 > if 2 then goto rules: if 3 quit game:
-> if 1 then create player amount(1 play, 2 plays, ... so on!)
+> if 1 then player is greeted to:
 > Player 1 is red, P2 blue, P3 Green, P4 Yellow
+> Enter continues the game!